tedtieken/django-project-skel/README.md

 # {{ project_name|title }} Django Project #
-# From Django 1.4 Project template with Bootstrap for fast Heroku deployment
+# Django 1.4 Project template with Bootstrap for fast Heroku deployment

 ## About